Ky-Puzzle/mkdocs_ptype/src/index.md

 * Cybersecurity students
 * Cybersecurity professionals
-* Information technology professors
+* Information technology and Cybersecurity professors
-* Government officials
+* Technology consultants

 ## How To Use

 * Breaks down the framework explaining each control